Assess Your Positive & Negative impacts

 • Current Impacts (Progress in Years):

-Positive = ahead of time, negative = delayed.
+Positive = ahead of time, negative = behind.

 It shows how far the organization, overall, is ahead or behind sustainability targets in time.